Fun Boy Three (album)

 The Fun Boy Three is the debut album by English new wave pop band the Fun Boy Three, a band consisting of three ex-members of the UK ska band the Specials: Terry Hall, Neville Staples and Lynval Golding.
 It was released in 1982 by Chrysalis Records and was re-released in 1999 by EMI as Fame.
 Several songs on the album feature backing vocals by the female pop trio Bananarama.
-Three singles were released from the album: "The Lunatics (Have Taken Over the Asylum)", "T'aint What You Do (It's the Way That You Do It)", and a remix (with overdubbed horns) of "The Telephone Always Rings".
+Three singles were released from the album: "The Lunatics (Have Taken Over the Asylum)", "It Aint What You Do (It's the Way That You Do It)", and a remix (with overdubbed horns) of "The Telephone Always Rings".

+"The Lunatics (Have Taken Over the Asylum)" reached No. 20 in the UK Singles Chart in November 1981 and spent 12 weeks in the Top 100.
+"It Aint What You Do (It's the Way That You Do It)" reached No. 4 and spent 7 weeks in the Top 40.